Skulltrail192/One-Core-API-Binaries/README.md

   - Crysis 1,2, and 3 (directx 10-11 mode);

 **Known Limitations:**
-- The unique language on binaries for now is English.
-You can install on Windows with another language, however, several dialogs and strings will be displayed in engilsh;
+- Open/Save Dialogs from several applications not working fully because are from Vista implementation, called IFileDialog.
+Working in progress;
+- Some places in dialogs or windows keep only in english.
+Internacionalization is working in progress;
-- New applications installers may not work, like Chrome, Maxthon, Utorrent, Discord, Team vieweretc crash and application isn't installed.
+- New applications installers may not work, like Chrome, Maxthon, Discord, Team viewer, etc crash and application isn't installed.
 Need use a pre-installed version, copied from other operation system;
 - Some installers like VS Code and Skype genereate a erro "Class is not supported" on shortcut phase creation;
 - Chrome has stability and crash randomy.
 Extension isn't supported for now.
 Downloads crash application or has network error, depend of version;
-- Firefox 55 or above is not working, only mypal 68 (firefox fork);
+- Firefox 55 -78 working with some limitations;
 - Firefox 54 32 bits not working on Windows XP x64.
 Chrome 61+ not working too;
 - The packages cannot be integrate with nlite to Windows Iso, because use a tool called "SFXCAB Substitute", not standard Microsoft version;
 - Standard .Net Framework Installers starting 4.6 ins't supported for now.
 You need a repacked version like did here: https://github.com/abbodi1406/dotNetFx4xW7.
 And avaliable like here: https://www.wincert.net/forum/topic/13805-microsoft-net-framework-472-full-x86x64-incl-language-packs-by-ricktendo/#comment-123251.
 Other versions are avaliable too, search on forum topics;
 - Palemoon version 27-31 not download anything.
 Download not start;
-- MiniChrome 87 has a issue related with high usage cpu.
-It is related with UpdateProcThreadAttribute, but, this function is needed for others applications, like standard chrome;
-- Opera 39+ crash on start;
+- Opera 39 - 46 may need follow parameters to start: --disable-gpu (to prevent black screen) and --single-process(to prevent eternally first page loading);
 - Qt5 application what use Dwrite crash on startup.
 Has some glitches like black screen if you delete dwrite (application start and can be used, however)

 **Issues Report**